 I’ve organized the foods into categories and remade their results graph:

 Most of this is fairly intuitive.
-Whole foods are filling, and the more you process them, the less filling they become.
-By the time we get to pure junk food, we have foods that are very easy to overeat.
-With the rise of junk foods in modern societies, we also have rising obesity.
+Whole foods are filling, and then the more you process them, the less filling they become.
+By the time we get to highly processed junk food, we have foods that are extremely easy to overeat.
+This explains how junk food contributes to obesity: it delivers calories too efficiently.
 No huge surprise there.

-But some of this is weird.
-I would never have guessed that potatoes were the best weight loss food ever, being 300% more filling than bananas and 700% more filling than croissants.
-But of course, “steak and potatoes” is an expression that means simple yet satisfying, so I shouldn’t have been too surprised to find that both of those foods are indeed filling.
-(Mind you, these are boiled potatoes.
-If you turned that same potato into french fries, you’d be removing the water while adding oil, making it a far denser source of calories.
-We can also prepare steak in a way where it’s not nearly as filling—but more on that later.)
+But some of these results are weird.
+I never would have guessed that potatoes were the best weight-loss food ever, being 300% more filling than bananas and 700% more filling than croissants.
+Mind you, “steak and potatoes” is an expression that means simple yet filling, so I shouldn’t have been too surprised to find that both steak and potatoes are indeed simple yet filling.

 If we look at research conducted since then, we can also see that chewiness is a huge factor.
 The harder a food is to chew, the more filling it becomes.
-And if you don’t need to chew the food (such as when drinking milk), your body barely even realizes that you’re consuming calories at all.
+This means that a tough steak or overcooked chicken breast will be quite filling, whereas ground meat is far easier to chew, and thus much easier on our appetites.
+Even better, if you don’t need to chew the food at all—such as with milk, fruit juice, smoothies, and protein shakes—your body barely even realizes that you’re consuming calories at all.

 - High in protein (like chicken breast).